zarathustra9527/AutoDidact/README.md

 ## 🌟 **Significance**

-This research demonstrates a **powerful method for developing autonomous AI systems** capable of **continuous self-improvement**—significantly reducing reliance on costly human annotations.
+This research demonstrates a **powerful method for developing autonomous AI systems** capable of **continuous self-improvement,** reducing reliance on costly human annotations.

-By leveraging **bootstrapped learning**, smaller language models can develop sophisticated search and reasoning capabilities, proving that **intelligent research agents don’t require massive-scale models or supervised training**.